nappex/nappex.github.io/content/articles/UNIX/install_openbsd.md

 # Installation OpenBSD with disk Encryption

+It seems that the encryption itself how I am describing will not be necessary from OpenBSD 7.3.
+This version should have encryption of disk included in regular installation mode and you will not have to make it manually from shell.

 When you have prepared USB stick as install media boot it, perhaps with `F12`.
 If OpenBSD booting went well you should see four option to choose in terminal.
 (I)nstall, (U)pgrade, (A)utoinstall, (S)hell.
 Type a leading letter and enter to confirm the choice.
 The reason why the letters are in parentheses.